Eric's Platform

 - Increasing mental health and addiction treatment services statewide

-- Holding pharmaceutical companies accountable through state consumer protection laws
+- Holding un-ethical pharmaceutical companies accountable through state consumer protection laws

 -

 LD29 is one of the fastest-growing areas in Arizona.
-Surprise alone has grown from 30,000 to over 150,000 residents in just two decades.
-Massive projects like the proposed $3.2 billion BNSF logistics hub in Wittmann will reshape our communities.
+Surprise alone has grown from 30,000 to over 150,000 residents in just two decade, and goodyear is one of the fastest growing cities in the nation.
+Massive projects like the proposed $3.2 billion BNSF logistics hub in Wittmann, or massive data centers will reshape our communities.
 Growth must work for residents—not just developers.

-- Ensure community input on major development projects like the BNSF Wittmann rail hub
+- Ensure community input on major development projects like the Wittmann rail hub, the Surprise ICE Facility, or the Water-Draining Data-Centers

 - Protect existing neighborhoods from overdevelopment and industrial encroachment